sdsc-hpc-training-org/Expanse-Notebooks/NumPy_Intro/README.md

 If you prefer using the web portal, Expanse provides a user-friendly interface where you can easily launch Jupyter Notebook without needing to modify environment variables or use the command line.

-## Command-Line Options for Launching Jupyter Notebook on Expanse
+## Command-Line Options for Glayleo
 When launching Jupyter Notebook on Expanse, it is essential to configure the environment according to your resource requirements, such as the number of CPUs, memory, and specific modules needed.
 Below are key command-line options that help customize the environment for your job:
 - `--account`: Specify the account to be charged for the compute resources.
 You should use your assigned project account.
 - `--partition`: Choose the resource partition for your job.
 The default partition is `shared`, but if you require GPU resources, use the `gpu-shared` partition.